Safe medication use in liver cirrhosis

 How have the recommendations on this website been developed?

 The recommendations were established by combining literature review and expert opinion.
 A pharmacist from the Health Base Foundation performed a literature review per drug (class) and wrote a concept assessment report.
 This report was discussed with an expert panel and they added their comments.
 The final report is a combination of literature and expert opinion.
 This method has been published in BMJ Open.

 How is this website funded?

 The Health Base Foundation developed the recommendations on this website.
-The information from Health Base is evidence-based and is being funded by health care professionals using the information.
+The information from Health Base is evidence-based and is being funded by healthcare professionals using the information.
 Health Base is not financed by the pharmaceutical industry.
-For the development of this website, a grand is received from ZonMw, The Netherlands Organization for Health Research and Development (grant no. 836044009).
+For the development of this website, a grand was received from ZonMw, The Netherlands Organization for Health Research and Development (grant no. 836044009).